Volunteer in Costa Rica with Projects Abroad

 Where we are Based in Costa Rica

-Our projects are based in or around the lively university city of Heredia, where the Projects Abroad office is based, and the nearby capital city, San Jose.
+Our projects are located in or around the lively university city of Heredia, where the Projects Abroad office is based.
 We also have a Conservation & Environment project where volunteers are based in Barra Honda National Park, about a four hour drive from Heredia.

 In Heredia you'll be placed with a local host family, who will make sure you have a great experience of their home town.
 Most host families and staff at the placements don’t speak much English, so your time in Costa Rica will give you a great opportunity to improve your Spanish, or start learning it.